axiros/vpe/README.md

 `,r` on a line starting with ':' (or after ':vpe ' anywhere in a line) evaluates the result into the buffer.

 [![asciicast](https://asciinema.org/a/N659bceuquJjDEZNtAnND22GP.svg)](https://asciinema.org/a/N659bceuquJjDEZNtAnND22GP)

+Note: When line starts with `<!--`, we split off closing `-->`

+#### Jump References

+Evaluating something like `:/foo.bar/` (at the beginning of a line) or `:vpe /foo.bar/` (anywhere in a line) tries to find all lines below, (regex)matching `.*foo.bar` and evaluate, as if it was the cursor line when hitting the hotkey.

+This way you can hide code away, e.g. in presentations but still have it available.

+If you say `/gg/foo.bar/` then searching for matches will happen not from the line with the jump declaration but from the beginning of the file.

+That way you can have a jump ref at the end of the file, possibly with a `:vpe_on_err` or `:vpe_on_any` directive.

 ##### Examples